pdrew32/mcirsed/install-help.md

 # Install Tutorial

-For the best results it is recommended that you run the MCIRSED package in a new conda environment unless you want to tinker with the packages yourself.
+For the best results it is recommended that you run the MCIRSED package in a new conda environment unless you want to tinker with your Python package versions.
 Below are the steps I followed to run MCIRSED on a fresh conda environment in May 2021.

 1) Install anaconda if not done already (https://docs.anaconda.com/anaconda/install/#installation)
 2) Create a new conda environment with python 3.7